FAQ's

 Who is responsible for implementing the mission?

-Yes.
-Gramayana, a central knowledge and IP repository and innovation hub will connect decentralized innovation clusters, research labs, universities, and tribal talent to develop and prototype solutions tailored for rural India and global needs.
+Gramayana, a central knowledge and IP repository and innovation hub will connect decentralized innovation clusters, research labs, universities, and tribal talent to develop, prototype and scale solutions tailored for rural India and global needs.

 2. Implementation